 Unconscious bias education in Portugal

 Unconscious bias is an implicit set of often stereotyped ideas an individual carries about groups of people different to themselves.
 These ideas are not purposefully adopted but rather develop subtly over time, and people tend to hold unconscious biases about groups they never or rarely come into contact with.
-As a result, they're often inaccurate and based on assumptions.
+As a result, they're typically inaccurate and based on assumptions.

 Unconscious bias can profoundly affect both personal and work conditions.
-In the workplace, unchecked bias undermines vital aspects of the company, with negative effects on employee performance, retention and recruitment.
+In the workplace, unchecked bias undermines vital aspects of the company, with negative effects on employee performance, retention, and recruitment.
 In a bid to create a better work environment, many companies are beginning to institute unconscious bias training.
 There are also a number of online resources that can be used to improve self-awareness regarding bias.

 Useful resources